rlmoser99/design_patterns/command/command_notes.md

 ## Differences:

 ### Discord Note:
+I'm a bit perplexed trying to figure out what would be the receiver & invoker in my example, so I'll just share what my original example.
+I'd love to talk this out as other people look at it.

 For my example, I am using a few terms very loosely (like "encryption" and "unsend").
 An `Encryption` (command) is executed/unexecuted by the `Message` (invoker).
 The `MessageEncryptor` (client) creates a `Message` and provides it an `Encryption` to send/unsend.

 In addition, I did create a composite command, because this is where I think this pattern will be very useful.

 Repl.it Link:
 https://repl.it/@rlmoser/CommandPattern-Encryption#main.rb

+# RECEIVER:

+The client creates a ConcreteCommand object and specifies its receiver.

+The ConcreteCommand object invokes operations on its receiver to carry out the request.

+MESSAGE -> An Invoker object stores the ConcreteCommand object.

+MESSAGE-ENCRYPTOR -> The client creates a ConcreteCommand object and specifies its receiver.

+# CURRENT

+The client creates a ConcreteCommand object and specifies its receiver.
+  The `MessageEncryptor` creates `Encryption` and creates `Message`.

+An Invoker object stores the ConcreteCommand object.
+  The `Message` stores the `Encryption`.

+The invoker issues a request by calling Execute on the command.
+  The `Message` will execute or unexecute `Encryption`.

+The ConcreteCommand object invokes operations on its receiver to carry out the request.
+  The `Encryption` alters the `Message`.

+# FUTURE

+The client creates a ConcreteCommand object and specifies its receiver.
+Client/ -> creates Encryption and specifies Message

+An Invoker object stores the ConcreteCommand object.
+Invoker/Encryptor -> has Message and Encryption

+The invoker issues a request by calling Execute on the command.

+The ConcreteCommand object invokes operations on its receiver to carry out the request.

+Receiver/Message -> has @data

+Command/Encryption -> alters Message.data